In This Article

 A real-time auditing solution will also help to identify anomalous user behaviour, either based on a single event of pre-defined threshold condition.
 If, for example, a child’s information is accessed outside of office hours, an alert will be sent to the administrator, which they can follow up to ensure that the data is being accessed for legitimate reasons.

-If you’d like to see how the Lepide Data Security Platform can help give you more visibility over your sensitive data and help you be compliant with COPPA, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help give you more visibility over your sensitive data and help you be compliant with COPPA, schedule a demo with one of our engineers.

 Iain Roberts